expo/expo/docs/pages/versions/unversioned/sdk/location.md

 #### Excluding a permission

-When your Expo project doesn't benefit from having a particular permission included, you can omit it.
+When your Expo project doesn't benefit from having particular permission included, you can omit it.
 For example, if your application doesn't need access to the precise location, you can exclude the `ACCESS_FINE_LOCATION` permission.

+Another example can be stated using [available location accuracies](#accuracy).
+Android defines the approximate location accuracy estimation within about 3 square kilometers, and the precise location accuracy estimation within about 50 meters.
+For example, if the location accuracy value is [Low](#low), you can exclude `ACCESS_FINE_LOCATION` permission.
+To learn more about levels of location accuracies, see [Android documentation](https://developer.android.com/training/location/permissions#accuracy).

 To learn more on how to exclude a permission, see [Excluding Android permissions](/guides/permissions/#excluding-android-permissions).